Kamil Glik: Style of play

 Glik is a tall centre back with great physicality, but also good mobility; his biggest strength is undoubtedly his aerial ability, both in marking and on set pieces in the opposing area.
 He is also known for his leadership on the pitch.

+Personal life

+Glik has two daughters with his wife Marta, whom he had known since elementary school.

+In 2013, Italian rapper Willie Peyote, a Torino fan, released a song named "Glik" as a homage to him.